xuyangcao/paper_reading/README.md

 ## Semi-supervised Learning

-### Deep Adversarial Networks for Biomedical Image Segmentation Utilizing Unannotated Images
+### Deep Adversarial Networks for Biomedical Image Segmentation Utilizing Unannotated Images, MICCAI, 2017

 **disadvantages of weakly supervised segmetation**
 - for boundbox level: drawing bounding box still requires a lot of efforts for some applications (for example, cells)